a3kov/pyramid_sqlalchemy_sessions/docs/getting-started.rst

   would want to retry instead of showing 500 page to the user, so it's a welcomed feature.

-* You code expects that your :term:`session data` won't be always committed to the DB.
+* Your code expects that your :term:`session data` won't be always committed to the DB.
 For example, in Pyramid you can *raise* or *return* HTTP exceptions.
 For an app the difference between the two is not always significant, but for the library it is huge: